jamesrwilliams/personal-site/src/posts/2020/2020-10-19-google-app-script-formatting.md

 jira: "POST-33"
 ---

 As part of a recent side project I've been exploring ways to apply rich text formatting to Google Sheets programmatically.
-Google Workspace (previously G Suite) comes with an extensive suite of APIs for interacting with its products called [Google Apps Script](https://developers.google.com/apps-script), a Javascript environment that runs in the cloud, where you can use a number of APIs for products like the Docs, Sheets, and Gmail to name a few.
+Google Workspace (previously G Suite) comes with an extensive suite of APIs for interacting with its products called [Google Apps Script](https://developers.google.com/apps-script), a Javascript environment that runs in the cloud, where you can use a number of APIs for products like the Docs, Sheets, and Gmail.

-The goal here is to apply text formatting to number of strings for our translation partner to then translate.
+My goal is to apply text formatting to number of strings for our translation partner to then translate.
 These strings may include any combination of things like templating tags (like liquid), angular syntax, and/or regular ol' HTML.
 Any of these are to be highlight in red, meaning "don't translate".

 If our string was `<p>hello</p>`, we'd only want the word "hello" translated.
 A more complex, visual example: